MikeTam1021/friendly-101/docs/commandline.rst

 Command line
 ************

-After a good text editor, the next tool a developer needs to become familiar with is the `command-line interface <https://en.wikipedia.org/wiki/Command-line_interface>`_.
+After a good text editor, the next tool a developer needs to understand is the `command-line interface <https://en.wikipedia.org/wiki/Command-line_interface>`_.

 You won't break your computer
 =============================

 A **command-line interface** is a program that allows developers to interact with a computer by running commands that are typed.
-The functionality between a command-line interface and the more familiar graphical user interface, known in as the Finder, are similar if not identical.
+The functionality shared by a command-line interface and the more familiar graphical user interface, known in Apple's `OS X <https://en.wikipedia.org/wiki/OS_X>`_ as the `Finder <https://en.wikipedia.org/wiki/Finder_(software)>`_, are similar in many ways and identical in others.

 Beginner developers often have a fear of the command line, thinking they will "break their computer" if they even open the application.
 Others think it's an old, archaic tool that can't possibly be useful to write modern software.
-Both ideas can be right, and both ideas can be wrong.
-As you'll discover, command-line interfaces have advantages and disadvantages just as graphical user interfaces do.
+Both ideas can be right and they can be wrong.
+As you'll discover, command-line interfaces are merely ways of interacting with computers just as graphical user interfaces do.
 Understanding the strengths and weaknesses of one's tools is one of the hallmarks of a good developer.

-But, no, you won't break your computer anymore than you would clicking around with a mouse.
+You won't break your computer anymore than you would clicking around with a mouse.

 You can be bashful now
 ======================

-The command-line interface we'll work with is **Bash**. `Bash <http://www.gnu.org/software/bash/manual/bashref.html#What-is-Bash_003f>`_ is a shell, which is a category of program that loads command-line interfaces, much like Chrome is a web browser.
-The shell's name comes from its function as a "wrapper" around the kernel, the core program that communicates with the hardware.
-Bash is the most popular shell today and the default shell inside the `Terminal <https://en.wikipedia.org/wiki/Terminal_(OS_X)>`_ application on OS X. It's worthy to note that shells other than Bash can be loaded inside of Terminal--a feat that web browsers can't and will likely never do.
+The command-line interface we'll work with is **Bash**. `Bash <http://www.gnu.org/software/bash/manual/bashref.html#What-is-Bash_003f>`_ is a shell, which is a category of programs that load command-line interfaces, much like `Chrome <http://www.google.com/chrome/>`_ is a web browser.
+The shell's name comes from its function as a "wrapper" around the kernel, the core program that communicates with the hardware. `Bash <https://en.wikipedia.org/wiki/Bash_(Unix_shell)>`_ is the `most popular shell <http://superuser.com/questions/61727/why-is-bash-everywhere-in-most-if-not-all-linux-distributions>`_ today and the default shell inside the `Terminal <https://en.wikipedia.org/wiki/Terminal_(OS_X)>`_ application on OS X. It's worthy to note that shells other than Bash can be loaded inside of Terminal--a feat that web browsers don't and will likely never do.

-Open a Finder window, navigate to the ``Applications`` folder, then the ``Utilities`` folder, and open the ``Terminal`` application.
+Open a Finder window, navigate to the "Applications" folder, then the "Utilities" folder, and open the "Terminal" application.
 It might look something like this, which shows a whole lot of white.

 .. figure:: _static/command_line-terminal.png
    :alt: Terminal

 The first line tells me when I last started a Bash session (``Last login: Mon Feb 5 09:58:08``) and on which `Teletypes <https://en.wikipedia.org/wiki/Teleprinter>`_ (``ttys000``), although today the equivalent is simply a tab in Terminal, much like a tab in a web browser.
 The second line tells me the name of my computer on the network (``Rich``), my current directory (``~``, which is my home directory), the name of my user account (``rich``), and the symbol indicating a prompt for user input (``$``).

 Feel free to trick it out in the preferences.
-I like to make mine look like `The Matrix <http://www.imdb.com/media/rm541630976/tt0133093>`_.
+I like to make mine look like `The Matrix <http://www.imdb.com/title/tt0133093/>`_.

 .. figure:: _static/command_line-terminal_matrix.png
    :alt: Terminal from the Matrix

-I also recommend dragging the Terminal icon from the Applications folder `into your Dock <http://support.apple.com/kb/PH18815>`_ for easy access in the future.
+I also recommend preserving the presence of the Terminal icon `in the Dock <http://support.apple.com/kb/PH18815>`_ for easy access in the future.

 .. _common_bash_commands: